joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/using-the-external-api/external-api-example-communicating-between-actionscript-and-javascript-in-a-web-browser.md

   `embed` tag used to include the SWF file.

-- Using the reference to the SWF file, the `getStatus()` method is called as though it’s a method of the SWF object.
-In this case the function name “ `getStatus` ” is used because that’s the name under which the ActionScript function is registered using `ExternalInterface.addCallback()`.
+- Using the reference to the SWF file, the `getStatus()` method is called as though it's a method of the SWF object.
+In this case the function name " `getStatus` " is used because that's the name under which the ActionScript function is registered using `ExternalInterface.addCallback()`.

 - The `getStatus()` ActionScript method returns a value, and that value is